agraef/raptor/README.md

 The default meter is 4/4 (common time) a.k.a.
 2-2/4.
 If you don't specify a stratified meter, Raptor does the stratification internally anyway, by decomposing the numerator into its prime factors in ascending order.
-Finally, if the denominator $m$ is omitted, Raptor chooses the power of 2 which is nearest to the numerator as a reasonable default, so that in most cases you can also just specify the (unstratified or stratified) numerator of the meter.
+Finally, if the denominator m is omitted, Raptor chooses the power of 2 which is nearest to the numerator as a reasonable default, so that in most cases you can also just specify the (unstratified or stratified) numerator of the meter.
 E.g., 2 becomes 2/2, 3 becomes 3/4, 9 becomes 3-3/8, 12 becomes